rabssm/MeteorRadio/README.md

 Audio and FFT detection files are about 800 kB in size.

+##### Raw Observation Data
+Raw observation can be acquired instead using the -r option.
+This produces files containing the raw I/Q sample data from the SDR in the form of a numpy npz file with the name format:

+SMP_FFFFFFFFF_YYYYMMDD_HHMMSS_%%%%%%.npz
+e.g.
+SMP_143050000_20220622_152435_196974.npz

+These raw observation detection files are about 3.1 MB in size.
+They contain all of the information required for a detailed analysis for example for high resolution head echo analysis.

 #### Radio Tuning
 The software tunes the USB software radio to a central frequency 2 kHz below the required frequency.
 This is so that a meteor detection yields an approximately 2 kHz audible tone on the upper sideband.
 The default frequency for radio meteor detection is the frequency of the GRAVES transmitter 143.05 MHz.
 The required frequency can be changed using the -f option.